cfpb/design-manual/page-components/expandables.md

 <div class="content-33 content-first">

-- 60% grey 1px strokes.
+- 60% gray 1px strokes.
 All sides on individual, or top and bottom for grouping.
-- Optional 5% grey or white background for individual expandable.
+- Optional 5% gray or white background for individual expandable.
 - 10px top and bottom padding.
 - 15px left and right padding.
-- 15px padding between title and mincon with label.
+- 15px padding between title and minicon with label.
 - Avenir paragraph (medium) or H4 title text.
-- Pacific Blue minicon and label.
+- Pacific blue minicon and label.

 </div>